FifthAI/os-tutorial/11-kernel-crosscompiler/README_EN.md

-*Concepts you may want to Google beforehand: 交叉编译器 / cross-compiler*
+*Concepts you may want to Google beforehand: cross-compiler*

-**Goal: 创建一个开发环境来构建您的内核**

-如果你是Mac，就可以继续进行了，否则你
+**Goal: Create a development environment to build your kernel**

 If you're using a Mac, you will need to do this process right away.
 Otherwise, it could have waited for a few more lessons.
 Anyway, you will need a cross-compiler once we jump to developing in a higher language, that is, C. [Read why](http://wiki.osdev.org/Why_do_I_need_a_Cross_Compiler%3F)